Hendrixer/API-design-v4/lessons/04-intro-to-prisma/B-db-setup.md

 ## Installing Prisma

-Prisma works best when you're using a typescript.
-So in addition to installing Prisma, we're going to convert our app to Typescript.
-Don't worry if you don't know typescript, we won't be doing all the fancy typed stuff in this course.
+Prisma works best when you're using a TypeScript.
+So in addition to installing Prisma, we're going to convert our app to TypeScript.
+Don't worry if you don't know TypeScript.
+We won't be doing all the fancy typed stuff in this course.
 We just want that sweet autocomplete for our DB interactions through Prisma.
 Trust me, its magical ✨.
-So, on to the installing!
+On to the installing!
 <br>
 <br>
 `npm i typescript ts-node @types/node prisma --save-dev`
 <br>
 <br>
-Then create a `tsconfig.json` file which is the config file for Typescript.
-Then add this to that file
+Then create a `tsconfig.json` file which is the config file for TypeScript.
+Add this to that file:
 <br>

 ```json